AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/modalsWithBootstrap.md

   > ".... a graphical control element subordinate to an application's main window.
 It creates a mode that disables the main window but keeps it visible, with the modal window as a child window in front of it.
 Users must interact with the modal window before they can return to the parent application."

-In short, it's a window/**** that pops up over another window.
-You've definitely seen a modal pop up when you're repop-upading a Medium article or a reputable newspaper article usually asking you to subscribe.
-These are annoying for sure and this is why we'll plan to use them sparingly and think about what they are actually accomplishing in our user's story.
+In short, it's a window that pops up over another window.
+You've definitely seen a modal pop up when you're trying to read a Medium article or a reputable newspaper article usually asking you to subscribe.
+These are annoying for sure and this is why we'll plan to use them sparingly and think about what they are actually accomplishing in our user's story. *lookin' at you NYT!*

 For our coding purposes a modal is simply an element in the file whose `display`: property is set to `hidden`; but when an event happens such as a page load or a button is clicked the value is set to block; so it appears.
 It's then reverted back to `hidden`; after the "x" is clicked, -or the user clicks outside the modal.